 You already do.
 It hasn’t killed you yet, why should it now?
 Exhausting yourself trying to avoid a conscious experience of what is already true is increasing your suffering.

 2 – Treat yourself with the respect that an adult deserves

 Even if she leaves you, it doesn’t mean it’s the end.
 You are not a helpless, powerless, dependent child.
 You do not need your partner the way you needed your parents.

 You love you partner, perhaps, but maybe you don’t need your partner.

 If you look for a feeling of abandonment in your body, you are unlikely to find one.
-Instead, you are likely to find grief, fear, sadness, rage, anger, etc. These are difficult emotions, but you surprise yourself by how well you can handle them in their raw expression.
+Abandonment is not a feeling per se, but an interpretation of feelings.
+When we resist the urge to interpret and label, we are likely to find fundamental emotions such as grief, fear, sadness, rage, anger, etc. These may be painful and challenging, but you might surprise yourself by how well you can handle them in their raw expression.

 Admittedly, these suggestions are much easier said than done.
 Doing this work involves going directly into the places in your psyche that you have spent your life avoiding (and for good reason).
 If you are interested in learning more, follow the link below.